-The rightmost subprocess $(a(y), \cdots)$ receives b on a and either sends a message on b or forwards b to itself non-deterministically.
-Since c is freshly created everytime b is received from a, the strong fairness does not guarantee that a message is eventually sent on b, and P is therefore not strongly lock-free.
+The subprocess on the 2nd line receives b on a and either sends a message on b or forwards b to itself non-deterministically.
+Since c is freshly created everytime b is received from a, the strong fairness does not guarantee that a message is eventually sent on b.
+P is therefore not strongly lock-free.
 On the other hand, however, after any number of forwardings, there is a chance for a message to be sent on b; hence, P is weakly lock-free.
+See Appendix A also for another example that is weakly lock-free but not strongly lock-free.